 If your eyes regularly feel dry when you wake up in the morning, it’s important to know why.
 Inflammation, age, medications and environmental factors can all dry out your eyes and cause other symptoms, such as a burning sensation in or around the eyes.

-To identify the cause and relieve your dry eye symptoms, schedule an eye exam with Dr. Timothy S. Gibbons at Artisan Optics in Boise.
+To identify the cause and relieve your dry eye symptoms, schedule an eye exam with Dr. Jeffrey C. Johnson at Artisan Optics in Boise.
 Pinpointing the underlying problem is the first step toward waking up in comfort.

 What Can Cause Dry Eyes in the Morning?

 If you can’t close your eyes fully at night, you may have nocturnal lagophthalmos, which can result from problems with the muscles that control your eyelids, a deformity in the eyelid tissue or partial facial paralysis.

 More severe types of lagophthalmos can cause dry eyes during the day as well.
 With this condition, the eye dries out because the eyelids can’t close fully.
 This leaves the front of the eye constantly exposed to the air, resulting in excessive evaporation of the tears.
 If left untreated, any form of lagophthalmos can eventually damage the cornea, resulting in vision loss.

 Blepharitis is an inflammation of the eyelids caused by the malfunctioning of the meibomian glands.
 The meibomian glands are located inside the eyelids and secrete oils into the tears that lubricate the eye and create a protective barrier on the surface of the eye, minimizing tear evaporation.

 Blepharitis most often occurs when these glands become clogged or the oil becomes thickened.
 The main symptoms are inflamed, dry, red and sore eyes.
 These symptoms may be worse in the morning because not blinking at night results in the glands becoming more blocked, and the vital oil layer of the tears dissipates while you sleep.